-A professional home inspection is a crucial step in the home buying process, and it can make or break your decision to purchase.
+What is a home inspection anyway?
+A professional home inspection is a crucial step when buying a home, and it can make or break your decision to buy the home.
 It’s important to understand exactly what a home inspector looks for so you know what to expect when they arrive at your potential new home.

 We’ll cover topics such as what a professional home inspector will examine, how long home inspections typically take, and how to interpret their findings.
 With this information, you’ll be better equipped to make informed decisions about whether or not a house is right for you.